ZitaBalint/Fourth-Milestone-Project-Happy-Whale/README.md

 - CTC text: allow users to navigate different pages of the site, they are located in the home page nav bar, drop down and shop by category and also in the footer sections.
 - Accordion: allow to toggle content and display the text in a more discrete way, although when clicked text is displayed in a full context.
 Accordion was used in footer and in terms and conditions sections.
 - Social media icons: they are linked directly to the existing websites.
 They are located in the footer and info page.
 They are target=”_blanks so it takes the user to a separate page.
-- Fancybox: allow the user to display gallery images in a larger form and read the caption for the picture.
-Fancybox was used at the Gallery page gallery section.

 ## Upcoming features